 In Sect.4, we discuss the importance of surface slope in the prevailing wind direction (SPWD) and curvature in the prevailing wind direction (CPWD).
-We use ECMWF 5-year average wind directions (Simmons et al., 2007) and Bamber et al. (2009) surface elevations to calculate SPWD and CPWD values over a 3 km radius in the survey region (Fig.6).
+We use ECMWF 5-year average wind directions (Simmons et al., 2007) and Bamber et al. (2009) surface elevations to calculate SPWD and CPWD

+220 values over a 3 km radius in the survey region (Fig.6).
 A positive value of surface curvature indicates a surface trough, while a negative value of surface curvature indicates a surface bump.

-220 3 Results
+3 Results

-We use a standard MH algorithm to run the pseudo-steady ice flow model to invert for time-averaged $\bar{a}$ , p' and $G_0$ .
-Values of the time-averaged $\bar{a}$ , p' and $G_0$ and their uncertainties are obtained after

-1000 MH iterations, each taking 5 thermo-mechanical iterations (see companion paper, Parrenin et al., 2017).
-Parrenin et al. (2017) describe the results obtained and the parameter priors used for the inversion.
-Here, we focus on the accumulation rate reconstructions $\bar{a}$ , and $a{o,\Delta\chi}$ obtained using Eq.4.
+We use a standard MH algorithm to run the pseudo-steady ice flow model to invert for time-averaged a, p' and G0.
+Values of the time-averaged a, p' and G0 and their uncertainties are obtained after 1000 MH iterations, each taking 5 thermo-mechanical iterations (see companion paper, Parrenin et al., submitted).
+Parrenin et al. (submitted) describe the results obtained and the parameter priors used for the inversion.
+Here, we focus on the accumulation rate reconstructions a and a{o,Δχ} for each isochrone-bounded layer, obtained using Eq.4.

-The reconstructed paleoaccumulations $a{o,\Delta\chi}$ are shown in the top panel of Fig.2 along the A-A' radar transect (VCD/JKB2g/DVD01a) marked on Fig.1.
+The reconstructed paleoaccumulations $a{o,\Delta\chi}$ are shown in the top panel of Fig.2 along the A-230 A' radar transect (VCD/JKB2g/DVD01a) marked on Fig.1.
 Ages given are the mean of the age interval represented in each paleoaccumulation rate.
-The A-A' radar line runs along the ice divide, and a marked decreasing accumulation rate can be seen going from the northeast side towards the southwest consistently over all age intervals.
+The A-A' radar line runs along the ice divide, and a marked decreasing gradient can be seen going from the northeast side towards the southwest consistently over all age intervals.
 Bottom panel of Figure 2 displays $a{o,\Delta\chi}$ along the B-B' radar transect (OIA/JKB2n/Y77a) marked on Fig.1.
-This transect runs across the divide and there is no clearly visible spatial accumulation gradient for all age intervals, except a weaker one for the interglacial 10 ka isochrone.
-This is expected as the southern end of this radar line is on the high-accumulation side of the divide.
+This transect runs across the divide and there is no

+235 clearly visible accumulation gradient over time for most isochrone-bounded layers, except a weak one for the interglacial 10 ka and 128 ka isochrones.

 We also show reconstructed accumulation rates in map view in Fig.3 and 4.
-Fig.3 displays the time-averaged accumulation rate $\bar{a}$ and Fig.4 displays the paleoaccumulation rate per isochrone-bounded layer $a{o,\Delta\chi}$ .
-We show all four age intervals calculated.
-We observe that the time-averaged accumulation (Fig.3) has a clear north to south gradient, decreasing from > 21 mm water equivalent per year (mm-we yr-1) in the north to 15 mm-we yr-1 in the south.
-Superimposed, we observe a number of regions ~20 km wide that show a ~25% accumulation increase over the LDCM, to ~50 km wide or more east of the CR with a ~75% increase.
+Fig.3 displays the time-averaged accumulation rate \bar{a} and Fig.4 displays the paleoaccumulation rate per isochronebounded layer $a{o,\Delta\chi}$.
+We show six of the age intervals calculated.
+We observe that the time-averaged

+- accumulation (Fig.3) has a clear north to south gradient, decreasing from > 21 mm water equivalent per year (mm-we yr-1) in the north to 15 mm-we yr-1 in the south.
+Superimposed, we observe a number of regions ~20 km wide that show a ~25% accumulation increase over the LDCm, to ~75% increase over the CR.
 These are outlined by black lines on Fig.3.
-Around the CR, we also note that the extended area of high accumulation is adjacent to an area of very low accumulation, parallel to it and just east of the CST.
-This corresponds to an area of drastic surface slope and curvature change (see also Fig.6, S3, and S4).
+Around the CR, we also note that the extended area of high accumulation is preceded by an area of very low accumulation, parallel to - 245 it and just east of the CST.
+This corresponds to an area of drastic surface slope and curvature change (see also Fig.6, Sect.4 and S3).